SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 self.controller = [[SRGLetterboxController alloc] init];
 ```

-and call one of the play methods on it:
+then call one of the play methods on it:

 ```objective-c
 SRGMediaURN *URN = [SRGMediaURN mediaURNWithString:@"urn:swi:video:42844052"];